-- seek marketing approval for our EGP-437 Combination Product; - establish a sales and marketing infrastructure to commercialize our EGP-437 Combination Product in the United States, if approved; - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+• seek marketing approval for our EGP-437 Combination Product;

+- · establish a sales and marketing infrastructure to commercialize our EGP-437 Combination Product in the United States, if approved; - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts

-Our cash and cash equivalents as of March 31, 2015, will not enable us to fund our operating expenses and capital expenditure requirements for the next twelve months, thus we will need to raise additional funds.
+The net proceeds from the IPO, together with our cash and cash equivalents as of December 31, 2014 will not enable us to fund our operating expenses and capital expenditure requirements for the next twelve months, thus we will need to raise additional funds.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our EGP-437 Combination Product, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of our EGP-437 Combination Product.